What is a Deposition in Law or Court?

 Yes, your lawyer will be at your deposition and will sit next to you.
 You should know that there is not much your lawyer can do.

-Your lawyer will occasionally object to a question and will most of the time tell you to go ahead and answer the question.
-Occasionally your lawyer will object to a question and tell you not to answer the question.
+Your lawyer will occasionally object to a question and, most of the time, tell you to go ahead and answer it.
+Occasionally, your lawyer will object to a question and tell you not to answer it.

 Why Will My Lawyer Object to a Question and Tell Me to Answer the Question?